evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## Performance

 The Audi Q4 Sportback 45 e-tron has a maximum power of 210KW (286hp).
 The total torque is 545nm.
-The 0-100km/h sprint (0-62mph) takes 6,7 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 6,7 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging